Former Arizona Teacher Brittany Zamora Sentenced To 20 Years For Molesting A 13-Year-Old Student

 “I am a good and genuine person who made a mistake and regret it deeply,” Zamora said.
 “I lived my life respecting and trying to obey every law.
 I’m not a threat to society.”

-But despite her portrayal in the courtroom, Zamora reportedly blamed the child she molested for her behavior and played the victim outside of court.
-In addition, the sexual abuse she inflicted didn’t appear to affect her during the emotional hearing, save for moments when she teared up during statements that were directed at her and when her mother pleaded to the judge for leniency.
+Despite her portrayal in the courtroom, Zamora reportedly blamed the child she molested for her behavior and played the victim outside of court.
+In addition, the sexual abuse she inflicted didn’t appear to affect her during the emotional hearing, save for moments when she teared up during statements that were directed at her, and when her mother pleaded to the judge for leniency.

 “Ms. Zamora lures these boys, earns their trust and then takes advantage of them purely to fill her own sexual desires,” said the mother of a boy Zamora asked to keep watch while she had sex with another student.